Terms and Conditions

-Teme Veterinary Practice undertakes its own out of hours service.
+Teme Vets Ltd undertakes its own out of hours service.
 The on call vet will be contacted by our answer service, whose number is the same as the normal branch numbers.
 The vet will then contact you and arrange to see you at one of our branch surgeries.
 In most situations, pets are most effectively assessed and treated at our main branch in Ludlow, where nursing assistance and in-patient facilities are available.
 You will be expected to transport your animal to the nominated surgery for treatment.

 Exclusion of liability

 Any disclaimers and exclusions of liability in these terms and conditions shall not apply to any damages arising from death or personal injury caused by our negligence.
 These disclaimers and exclusions shall be governed by and construed in accordance with English law.
 If any provisions of these disclaimers and exclusions shall be unlawful, void or for any reason unenforceable, then that provision shall be deemed severable and shall not affect the validity and enforceability of the remaining provisions.